 - From a company that specializes in stand-alone gap insurance policies

 Can I get gap insurance without primary insurance?

 Even if you get a stand-alone gap policy, you still need your state’s minimum auto insurance coverage.
-That’s the insurance coverage you need to drive legally.

 Can I purchase gap insurance on a used vehicle?